 Then, they manufactured a full size y-shaped trachea scaffold at Professor Seifalian’s laboratories.
 The scaffold of the trachea was built using a novel nanocomposite polymer developed and patented by Professor Seifalian.
 Professor Seifalian worked together with Professor Paolo Macchiarini at Karolinska Institutet, Stockholm, Sweden (who also holds an Honorary appointment at UCL).

-What I didn’t realize in 2011 was there had been some earlier transplants as Gretchen Vogel writes in her April 19, 2013 article (Trachea Transplants Test the Limits) which a summary and critique of the work on synthesized tracheas to date for Science magazine (the article is behind a a paywall),
+What I didn’t realize in 2011 was there had been some earlier transplants as Gretchen Vogel writes in her April 19, 2013 article (Trachea Transplants Test the Limits) which summarizes and critiques the work* on synthesized tracheas to date for Science magazine (the article is behind a a paywall),

 More than a dozen ill people have received a bioengineered trachea seeded with stem cells during the past 5 years, but outcomes are mixed, and critics say the treatment may not do what its developers claim.